mcgurk/Arduino-USB-HID-RetroJoystickAdapter/C64_keyboard/README.md

 ## Building
 - Solder all keyboard connector pins to Arduino Pro Micro.
 - You can solder Restore key (connector pin "I") paraller to some other pin.
-I soldered "I" and "G" to Arduino pin A8.
+I soldered "I" and "G" to Arduino pin A8. (this is actually not needed, because there is one free pin left)
+- You can also connect LED of C64 to VCC/GND of Arduino.
+I used 220ohm resistor.

 ## Firmware/flashing
 - Download Soarer controller firmware: https://geekhack.org/index.php?topic=50437.0